1. Sketch & building permit

-The choices and feedback from the different experts (be structure, geotechnical, thermal , control office) will at this point be integrated into the plans, in order to have a detailed file to present to the different companies involved in the construction process.
+The choices and feedback from the different experts (BE structure, geotechnical, thermal, control office) will then be integrated into the plans, in order to have a detailed file to present to the different companies involved in the construction process.

 3. Fluid engineering